 Key Takeaways

-• Partnering with a property management team can ensure legal compliance and make your rental journey easier.
+Partnering with a professional management team can ensure legal compliance and make your rental journey easier.

-When renting out a property in Virginia, it’s essential that you familiarize yourself with the state’s Residential Landlord and Tenant Act (VRLTA).
-It provides a legal framework for residential tenancies, including both parties’ rights and responsibilities, as well as important topics like security deposits, habitability requirements, landlord entry, and required disclosures.
+When operating a rental in Virginia, it’s essential that you familiarize yourself with the state’s Residential Landlord and Tenant Act (VRLTA).
+It provides a legal framework for residential tenancies, including the rights and responsibilities of both the landlord and the tenant, as well as important topics like security deposits, habitability requirements, landlord entry, and required disclosures.

 This blog by Peak Property Management will provide you with a comprehensive overview of the VRLTA.
 This way, you’ll be able to avoid noncompliance issues and possible conflicts or misunderstandings with the resident.